DarthParametric/WOTR_Custom_Soundset_Viconia_DeVir/README.md

 # Install
 1. Download and install [Unity Mod Manager](https://www.nexusmods.com/site/mods/21) and set it up for WOTR ("Pathfinder Second Adventure").
 1. Download the latest version of the mod from [Github](https://github.com/DarthParametric/WOTR_Custom_Soundset_Viconia_DeVir/releases/latest) or [Nexus Mods](https://www.nexusmods.com/pathfinderwrathoftherighteous/mods/712).
+Alternatively, the mod is now also available via [ModFinder](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/releases/latest).
-1. Download the latest version of ModMenu from [Github](https://github.com/CasDragon/ModMenu/releases/latest).
+1. Download the latest version of ModMenu from [Github](https://github.com/CasDragon/ModMenu/releases/latest) or via [ModFinder](https://github.com/Pathfinder-WOTR-Modding-Community/ModFinder/releases/latest).
-1. Drag the mod zips into Unity Mod Manager to install.
+1. Install both mods manually, via UMM, or via ModFinder.
 1. Run your game.
 1. There is an optional setting in ModMenu that allows you to adjust the frequency of the movement barks, as these are quite infrequent by default:
    <p align="center"><img src="img/Viconia_Soundset_MM_Options.png?raw=true" alt="ModMenu bark config options screenshot" width="500" height="130"/></p>